-Where relevant, development is expected to demonstrate a high quality of design which responds and integrates well with its surroundings, is accessible and inclusive in order to meet the changing needs of residents and plans for the impact of climate change.
-Development proposals will be expected to demonstrate how they have sought to address the following matters:
+Development proposals should demonstrate a high quality of design which responds and integrates well with its surroundings, is accessible and inclusive.

+As appropriate to their scale, nature and location, development proposals should demonstrate how they have addressed the following matters:

-- A. Being guided by the principles of Building for a Healthy Life unless alternative principles would otherwise result in a higher quality of design. - B. The guidance contained within the Cranleigh Design Statement. - C. The policies in the Surrey Hills Management Plan. - D. Avoid development over two storeys or exceeding the prevailing roofline unless it can be robustly demonstrated with supporting evidence that it will not have a detrimental impact on views, streetscape or character of the local area.
-Generally, taller buildings should be located towards the centre of application sites and not on the site boundary, particularly when abutting open countryside. - E. For new dwellings, the use of a range of housing designs that complement the character of the area whilst avoiding wherever possible standard designs taken from previous developments that have no connection to the location. - F. On residential sites of more than 20 dwellings developers are encouraged to provide at least 10% of all dwellings to meet the space and accessibility requirements of building regulations Part M4(3), Category 3 suitable for people with disabilities and reduced mobility. - G. How the guidelines of 'Secured by Design' have been taken into account to encourage safe and secure homes. - H. Proposals for gated developments will be resisted. - I. To ensure that areas requiring service and maintenance including watercourses are accessible at all times.
+- A. Being guided by the principles of Building for a Healthy Life unless alternative principles would otherwise result in a higher quality of design. - B. Any relevant guidance in the Cranleigh Design Statement. - C. Any relevant policies in the Surrey Hills Management Plan. - D. Development over two storeys or exceeding the prevailing roofline will be supported if it is demonstrated that it will not have an unacceptable impact on views, streetscape or character of the local area.
+In general, taller buildings should be located towards the centre of development sites, particularly when abutting open countryside. - E. Proposals for new homes should complement the character and location of the area and avoid using standard designs. - F. On residential sites of more than 20 dwellings developers are encouraged to provide at least 10% of all dwellings to meet the space and accessibility requirements of building regulations Part M4(3), Category 3 suitable for people with disabilities and reduced mobility. - G. How the guidelines of 'Secured by Design' have been taken into account to encourage safe and secure homes. - H. To ensure that areas requiring service and maintenance including watercourses are accessible at all times.